newmimshen/13-sun-daily-islamic-firefox-theme/Readme.md

 v2:
 - added Fatima Zahra (SA) images set
 - changeed name of 13 sun to 14 sun
-- add supports for ltr browsers (images be in right side): browser syncs with language, if you choose "en" tabs are left and vice versa: added Farsi support as a rtl browser other langs are considered as ltr
+- add supports for ltr browsers (images be in right side): browser syncs with language, if you choose "en" tabs are left and vice versa: added Farsi as a rtl browser other langs are considered as ltr
 - added a relevant icon